 During the year, the Group coordinated the management of all major business units to walk through the risk management cycle.
-As a result of the above mentioned cycle, the Group identified the following three major risks:
+As a result of the above mentioned cycle, the Group identified certain major risks of which market competitiveness and control of distributorship are among the top.